perlin-network/wavelet-stack/README.md

   2. `config/swarm/<swarmName>` - Loaded when using a particular swarm
   3. `config/stack/<stackName>` - Loaded when using a particular stack, should not be used for remote stacks because other developers may not have the same configuration.
 It is usually better to use `manage-stack edit-config` to edit this.

+You may need to run "[docker login](https://docs.docker.com/engine/reference/commandline/login/)" to login to your Docker registry prior to using or updating images on that Docker registry.

 ## manage-swarm
 The `manage-swarm` tool helps create and manage remote Docker swarms using Docker Machine.